scoreyb/obs-panels/README.md

 Follow the instructions for online installation, but replace the URLs with paths to your local config and view files

+# Need more docs?
+If you need more help, please just make an issue, or drop us a line at info@fjord-online.com.
+This is a new project - no question is too silly!

 # Contributing
 Contributions are welcome.
 Please consult the issues tab for improvements and fixes which are in progress.